chrishoward-au/Architect/readme.txt

 * FIXED: Category and Tag exclusion only working when inclusion was set too
 * FIXED: Duplication of @media CSS declarations on panels.
 Finally!!!
 * FIXED: Incorrect email url for support
+* FIXED: Importing Blueprint failed to go to new Blueprint screen.
+Now provides a link.
 * REMOVED: Support contact form as no longer using Freshdesk for support
 * REMOVED: Support forum link as no longer using Freshdesk for support
 * REMOVED: Removed Architect page builder.
 Recommend to use Beaver instead!
 TODO Update tutes
-TODO: Fix comments showing with Arc module
+TODO: Fix comments showing with Arc module when type is posts or page
 TODO: Fix infinite loop when using Defaults in Blueprint in Builder

 = 1.9.9 = : 4 Apr 2017